Here's what's in the bipartisan infrastructure bill - KESQ

 Broadband upgrade

-The bill would provide a $65 billion investment in improving the nation’s broadband infrastructure, ensuring that every American has access to high-speed internet.
+The bill would provide a $65 billion investment in improving the nation’s broadband infrastructure, according to the bill text.

 RELATED: Biden wants to close the digital divide in the US.
 Here’s what that could look like

-Note: This story has been updated Sunday with the release of the bill text.